What is gross margin?

 The easiest way is to increase the price of your product or decrease the direct cost of goods (or both).

 Raising the price of your product can be tricky to navigate—business owners often worry this will upset their current customer base.
 Research your industry: who else is selling baby headwraps?
-What prices are they selling their product at?
+How are they pricing their products?
 If you do decide to increase the price of your product, you want to make sure you have the best baby headwraps on the market.

 Alternatively, you can lower your cost of goods sold to improve gross margin.
 Is there a supplier who sells fabric at a lower cost than the one you currently buy from?
 If you purchase in bulk, are there any discounts you can take advantage of?
 Lowering costs is harder to do than raising prices, but keeps your customers happy.

 Gross margin is only one aspect of your income statement.
-Investors will typically look at multiple metrics—operating expenses, net profit, etc.—in order to gain a larger understanding of your business and its financial health.
+Investors will typically look at multiple metrics—operating expenses, net sales, cash flow, etc.—as well as other financial statements, in order to gain a larger understanding of your business and its financial health.